Rajath-Acharya/Rajath-Acharya/README.md

 ### ✨ What am I working on currently?

-- Building a web application similar to slack using t3 stack.
+- Building a web application (PWA) for developers.
+The idea is combining features of reddit and dev.to
-- Frontend/Backend: Next.js, NextAuth, Typescript, Tailwind CSS, tRPC
+- Frontend: Next.js, Typescript, Tailwind CSS
-- Database: PostgreSQL
+- Backend: GraphQL, TypeORM, PostgreSQL
-- ORM: Prisma

 ### 📫 Get in touch